 This module introduces students to children’s literature and explains how it has reflected cultural, social and ideological change.
 Students will examine the ways in which the child has been depicted in literature, learn to appreciate and critique different genres of children’s books and be able to select age-appropriate books for young children.
 A study of children’s television and drama is included.

 This module introduces students to various special and exceptional needs in primary school children including physical, cognitive, behavioral, emotional and sensory characteristics that make them different.
-Students will learn about their roles in an inclusive learning environment, design of individualized learning plans and communication with families.
+Students will learn about their roles in an inclusive learning environment, design of individualised learning plans and communication with families.

 This module equips students with the basic knowledge of business operations in 21st century China.
 Students will be exposed to an overview of the global economy and the current China market.
 They will understand the current business environment of China and gain important commercial knowledge.
 The instrumental business ethics and Chinese business culture will also be covered to better prepare them for the competitive Chinese commercial world.